syncfusion-content/java-file-format-docs/java-file-formats/word-library/accepting-or-rejecting-track-changes.md

 ---
 # Accepting or Rejecting Track Changes

-It is used to keep track of the changes made to a Word document.
-It helps to maintain the record of author, name and time for every insertion, deletion, or modification in a document.
+Track changes is used to keep track of the changes made to a Word document.
+It helps to maintain the record of author, date, and time for every insertion, deletion, or modification in a document.
 This can be enabled by using the TrackChanges property of the Word document.

-N>
-With this support, the changes made in the Word document by DocIO library cannot be tracked.
+N> With this support, the changes made in the Word document by DocIO library cannot be tracked.

 The following code example illustrates how to enable track changes of the document.